nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="tip" seamless>

-**Tip:** The import command is designed to work specifically with files exported by the app.
+**Tip:** The import command is designed to work specifically with files exported by ClubConnect.
 If you export data using the export command, you can re-import it as needed using the same file.
 </box>

 <box type="warning" seamless>

 **Caution:**
 Avoid editing or modifying the exported file.
-Any changes to its structure, format, or data may lead to errors during import, as the app expects the file to retain the exact format of the exported data.
+Any changes to its structure, format, or data may lead to errors during import, as ClubConnect expects the file to retain the exact format of the exported data.
 </box>

 Examples: